daveabr/My-demo/README.md

 # My-demo
-this is my git repo for devop class
+this is my git repo for devop class this is one of the best class i have entered